-Building on the success of previous teams, we are developing Icarus, an atonomous flying wing aircraft which offers long range, precise payload delivery capability thanks to its aerodynamically efficient design incorporating intellegent sensing and control systems.
+Building on the success of previous teams, we are developing our new drone, an autonomous hybrid VTOL aircraft which offers long range, precise payload delivery capability thanks to its aerodynamically efficient design incorporating intellegent sensing and control systems.

 The first Team Bath Drones aircraft was Stingray, an autonomous blended wing body aircraft with a V-tail.
 With a top speed of 60kts, Stingray was able to quickly and accurately deliver humanitarian aid to autonomously identified targets over a range of 10 nautical miles.

 Sky Seeker was a flying wing aircraft which was competed in the IMechE UAS Challenge in 2016.
 Designed with simplicity and aerodynamic efficiency in mind, Sky Seeker was able to autonomously identify targets and deliver its payload accurately over great distances.